-- International Indicator: The monthly indicator "BANANA, US" of Commodity Price Data, published by the World Bank website, will be used http://www.worldbank.org/en/ research / commodity-markets. - Calculation of the adjustment factor: The average for the twelve months that have elapsed from the month of November of the previous year, until the month of October of the current year.
-The result will be obtained with four decimals; this result will be divided for the average of November 2013 to October 2014, that is, USD \$ 0.9309. - 3.
-Indexed limit: The limit established in the Organic Law of Incentives for the Production and Prevention of Tax Fraud, that is, forty-five cents (USD \$ 0.4500), will be multiplied by the adjustment factor calculated according to the previous number The result will be the current limit as of January 1 of the following year.
+- International Indicator: The indicator obtained from the website https://apps.fas.usda.gov/ gats/AdvancedQuery.aspx will be used.
+For this purpose, the database "U.S. Census Bureau Trade Data ", which corresponds to imports of consumption of goods from Ecuador, established with the code 0803900035" Bananas, fresh ".
+This report should consider the value per unit (FAS-ForeignAgriculturalService non converted). - 2.
+Calculation of the adjustment factor: The simple average of the indicator will be obtained with four decimals for the for the twelve months elapsed from the month of November of the immediately preceding previous year, until the month of October of the current year; This result will be divided for the simple average of the months of November 2013 to October 2014, this is US\$ 412.3833. - Indexed limit: The established limit will be multiplied; that is to say, forty-five cents of the United States of America (US(USD \$ 0.4500), for the adjustment factor calculated according to the previous numeral, with four decimals.
+The result will be the banana export price limit to related parties effective as of January 1 of the following year.